-In no particular order, here are 10 German actors and actresses that have made waves beyond the borders of the home country they all have in common…
+In no particular order, here are 10 German actors and actresses that have made waves beyond the borders of their home country, which they all have in common…

 1. Matthias Schweighöfer

-As the son of an actor and an actress, Matthias entered the theatre stage as soon as he could walk.
-Over the years, he built up an impressive list of credentials as an actor, director and producer, mostly within the comedy and drama genre.
+Born in Anklam, Mecklenburg-Vorpommern in 1981 (then the "GDR", also commonly referred to as "East Germany"), Matthias pretty much stood on the theatre stage as soon as he could walk.
+After all, both his mother and his father were actors as well.
+Over the years, he built up an impressive list of credentials as an actor, director and producer himself – mostly within the comedy genre.

-Most of his German films don’t become known internationally, although there are a few exceptions: In 2011, the comedy What a Man, which saw Matthias teaming up with Elyas M’Barek, even made it across the big ocean and was praised by film critics in the US.
+Most of his German films don’t become known internationally, although there are a few exceptions: In 2011, the comedy What a Man, which saw Matthias teaming up with Elyas M’Barek (see number 9 further below) and Game of Thrones star Sibel Kekilli, even made it across the big ocean and was praised by film critics in the US.
 Other works of him can be watched with English subtitles such as the USA road trip movie Friendship!
-(2010) or RubbeldieKatz (2011), in which Matthias dresses up as a (actually quite pretty) woman.
+(2010) or Woman in Love (2011), in which Matthias dresses up as a woman.

 In terms of Hollywood productions, his most notable appearances were in WW1 drama The Red Baron (2008) and WW2 flick Valkyrie (2008) alongside Tom Cruise.
-Next up will the Wanted, an original Amazon series set in Berlin, for which Matthias will take over the role of the director as well as the leading actor.
+For the original Amazon thriller series You Are Wanted (2017), which is set in Berlin, Matthias took over the role of the director as well as the leading actor.

 2. Franka Potente